hum-ler/advent-of-rust-code-2023/README.md

 > [!note]
 > I couldn't solve Day 8 Part 2 without looking up the strategy online.
 The trick is to realize (by inspecting the sequence) that for every case of A node, the mapping always cycles around after the Z node.
 Once you have the length of the sequences, you can calculate the multiple that is when all the Z nodes coincide.

+> [!note]
+> I couldn't solve Day 12 Part 1.
+Brute forcing takes too long (probably a couple of hours), whether it's converting to stars and bars, or substituting ?s with permutations of remaining #s.

 ## Answers

 > [!note]